pankajkarman/pyvortex/README.md

 #### Southern Hemisphere

-Flip pv along latitude dimension and multiply by -1.
+Flip pv and uwind along latitude dimension and multiply pv by -1.
 All other things will be the same.

 Example: